-Last month we introduced an occasional series of posts about organizational trust: what it is, how it helps a business succeed, why trust is declining these days, and how companies can nurture a rigorous ethical culture based on trust.
+Effective compliance professionals think a lot about organizational trust: What it is, how it helps a business succeed, and how companies can leverage it to nurture a rigorous ethical culture.

-This month I want to dive more deeply into the subject by exploring lessons learned about trust from an unusual source: John Boyd, the man who revolutionized U.S. military strategy after World War II.
+This Memorial Day weekend, I want to dive more deeply into the subject by exploring lessons learned about trust from an unusual source: John Boyd, the man who revolutionized U.S. military strategy after World War II.

 Boyd was an Air Force officer in the 1960s and ’70s, who died in 1997.
 He was an American original for a host of reasons, from his skill as a fighter pilot (superb), to his work reforming Pentagon procurement (which exasperated Defense Department bureaucrats for decades).